 For those that simply don’t like the taste of the water a faucet water filter such as TAPP 2 which removes chlorine and odor is very efficient.
 In addition to improving taste, it also removes a further 80+ potential tap water contaminants, including byproducts of Chlorine, identified as cancerogenous.

-Bottled Mineral Water
+Bottled Mineral Water in Germany

 In German supermarkets, there are more than 500 different brands of mineral waters.
 One liter costs between 0.20 and 0.70 euros.
 The price is not an indication of how many minerals it contains.
 In fact several of the most expensive contain the same amount of minerals as tap water.